mrkaleArduinoLib/gbj_memory/README.md

     uint8_t store(uint16_t position, T data);

 #### Parameters
-- **position**: Memory position where the storing should start.
+- **position**: Logical memory position where the storing should start.
 The input value is limited to maximal supported capacity in bytes counting from 0.
-  - *Valid values*: non-negative integer 0 ~ [getCapacityByte()](#getCapacityByte) - 1
+  - *Valid values*: non-negative integer 0 ~ ([getCapacityByte()](#getCapacityByte) - 1)
   - *Default value*: None

 - **data**: Value of particular data type that should be stored in the memory.
-If the value of particular data type needs more memory bytes than there are present from the starting position to the end of chip memory, the error is returned.
+If the value of particular data type needs more memory bytes than there are present from the starting position to the end of the memory, the error is returned.
   - *Valid values*: dynamic data type
   - *Default value*: None